Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 From Mirando do Douro, our walks take us on undulating countryside tracks and offers scenic overlooks of the Douro river.
 Terraced vineyards that appear to fold into the hillside, rolling meadows as far as you can see and ever changing shades of green accompany us on our walks.
 Lunchtime picnic spots offer wonderful panoramas.
 Examples of our walks from Mirando do Douro:

-Ifanes: taking taxis from the hotel, the Ifanes walk is approx. 9 miles long, one of our longer walks, however it is easy walking through good paths and either flat or mostly downhill.
+Ifanes: The Ifanes walk is approx. 9 miles long, (15kms) one of our longer walks, however it is easy walking through good undulating or flattish paths.
 A scenic spot overlooking the Rio Douro, is ideal for our picnic lunch.
-Ascent: 150 m/ Descent 275/ 10 miles / 6 hours
+Ascent: 150 m/ Descent 275/ 9 miles (15kms)/ 6 hours

 Cercio: A circular walk starting at our hotel, with no transport needed, follows undulating lanes and stony dirt tracks.
 There is an excellent museum in Miranda's main square that is worth visiting when you return.
-Ascent/descent +/- 200m; 7 miles; 3.5 hours
+Ascent/descent +/- 150m/7 miles (12kms)/3.5 hours

-We return to Pocinho where we take the train again today to travel to Regua, located in a region famous for its young wine, the Vinho Verde.
+We take the train again today as we travel to Regua, located in a region famous for its young wine, the Vinho Verde.
 We arrive in time for lunch followed by an orientation walk and possibly a short boat ride before we get ready for dinner.

 Day 11 to 14